By Last Updated: June 11th, 2026

 After a direct cremation, providers typically return remains in a temporary plastic or cardboard urn unless an upgraded urn is purchased.
 These temporary urns are meant for short-term use but are frequently kept long-term due to inertia or uncertainty about next steps.

-It’s never too late to honor a loved one after cremation.
-Many of the scattering options discussed throughout this blog can be organized after someone dies.
+Fortunately, it’s never too late to honor a loved one after cremation.
+Many scattering options discussed throughout this blog can be organized at any time after someone dies.

 The following are examples of disposition in California: